Abbotsford Convent Studio Residency Program

 For more information about the program, click here.

 2018 Studio Residents

-The Abbotsford Convent Foundation is thrilled to announce that the Studio Residency Program recipients for 2018 are Luke George and Minna Gilligan.
+The Studio Residency Program recipients for 2018 are Minna Gilligan and Luke George.

 Minna Gilligan’s residency will take place from Monday 25 June – Friday 21 December 2018.